 Capitated and risk-bearing contracts are going to be what rescue the US healthcare system.
 In fact, I don’t believe that any real reform is possible until the payment model properly aligns interests and allows for innovation to be funded.
 This is where capitation excels.
 I write primarily about the nuances of risk-bearing healthcare, but also write about larger social trends and what they might mean for the business of medicine.

-I’m excited to spend 2017-2018 as a visiting entrepreneur at the Harvard Innovation Lab.
+I’m excited to spend 2017-2019 as a an entrepreneur in residence at the Harvard Innovation Lab.
 I look forward to meeting with any member of the university community who’s like to chat about innovation in healthcare.
 You can sign up here.